carlosnabais-uni/TrafficApplication/README.md

 3. Select the directory to clone the repository to and then click "Clone".

 4. When done, a new prompt window will show.
 Click "Yes" to open the cloned repo on Android Studio.

+At this point, Android Studio will create a build version of the project which can be executed using the built-in emulator.